 This was the case with the abundance of gems making this skirt sparkle.
 A flower or two wove it's way into the beady constellation, of course.

-experience.
-I wasn't at Glasto, although seeing how awesome it looked took me back to the time we got to see them in all their glory.
-This Charming Man rendition gets me on my feet.
+I'm always on the lookout for new features for the garden; think pots, plants and sculptural elements.
+I spotted rocking pyramids.
+It happened to be Glastonbury last week and The Killers took to the main Pyramid Stage.
+Me and sis went to see them perform in Luxembourg, which was an amazing experience.
+I wasn't at Glasto, although seeing how awesome it looked took me back to the time we got to hear them in all their glory.
+Their rendition of This Charming Man gets me on my feet.

 Ah, cacti.
 There's such a variety of fascinating globular forms, shapes and patterns.
-Just don't get too close, as I've found on occasions, mainly when tending to the the terrariums.
+Just don't get too close, as I've found on occasions - mainly when tending to the the terrariums.
 I've

 made a cacti planter featuring various lengths and ochre pebbles, reminiscent an Arizonian landscape.
 This piece entitled 'Sanguine Saguaro' was painted in the summer, where the